g3i/lxHive/README.md

 > * a changed database model
 > * behavioural changes (permissions)
 >
 > See the [changelog](changelog.md) for more details.
 At the moment there are no plans to release an open source database migration script.
+Please [get in touch](https://www.brightcookie.com/contact-us/) with us should you need to migrate data.

 ## <a name="introduction" />Introduction